Columbus Ohio Unpaid Overtime Attorneys

-Experienced Ohio Employment Attorneys Fighting Wage & Hour Overtime Violations Statewide
+Experienced Ohio Unpaid Overtime Lawyers Fighting Wage & Hour Overtime Violations

-Factory workers, nurses and most other employees in Ohio are entitled to be paid overtime for every hour they work over 40 hours a week.
+Factory workers, nurses and most other employees in Ohio are “non-exempt” and thus entitled to be paid overtime for every hour they work over 40 hours in a workweek.
 Employers must pay overtime at one and one-half times the employee’s regular rate of pay.
 Overtime can get expensive for employers, and many companies do not pay overtime appropriately, whether due to shoddy bookkeeping or deceptive business practices.
-Whatever the reason, our Columbus unpaid overtime attorneys can help you recover for unpaid overtime, including your unpaid wages, liquidated damages and attorney’s fees.
+Whatever the reason, our Columbus Ohio unpaid overtime attorneys can help you recover for unpaid overtime, including your unpaid wages, liquidated damages and attorney’s fees.